Keep Calm and Carry On: Tips for Student Backpack Use

 Use Both Shoulder Straps

-Try to evenly distribute the weight of the backpack.
+Try to evenly distribute the weight.
 This prevents leaning to one side causing spinal curvature when only using 1 strap.
 Padded shoulder straps reduce pressure on the shoulders.
+Additionally, a padded back can increase comfort as well as provide protection from sharp object inside the pack.

 Fasten Chest Straps and Waist Belts

 If available, utilize the additional straps to help shift the backpack’s load to the torso and hips.
-This allows the body to use its bigger muscle groups to carry the load.
+This allows the body to use its bigger muscle groups to carry the load as well as distribute the weight more evenly.

 Position the Backpack to Rest in the Curve of the Back